-The meeting point for these rides is Montevideo bus station and you need to be there for 07.00 on day 1 to be in time for the bus transfer to Valizas (so if flying in that morning you should arrive before 5.30).
-At the end of the ride you are driven back to Montevideo to arrive in the late afternoon - so a late evening flight (21.00 or later) on the last day is possible - however in most cases it's best to stay in Montevideo both before and after the ride.
+The meeting point for the Criollo Lands Ride is Montevideo bus station and you need to be there for 07.00am on day 1 to be in time for the bus transfer to Valizas (so if flying in that morning you should arrive before 5.30am).
+At the end of the ride you are taken to the bus stop for the afternoon bus back to Montevideo (tickets included), arriving early evening - so a late evening flight (21.00 or later) on the last day is possible - however in most cases it's best to stay in Montevideo both before and after the ride.

 We can book private vehicle transfers between Montevideo and Valizas if required to give more flexibility with arrival / departure times.

+For Los Chaja Ranch stays meeting is in Valizas (we can arrange bus tickets from Montevideo if required).
 Flights to Montevideo from London are usually via Buenos Aires in Argentina or Sao Paolo in Brazil - there are regular connecting flights from both to Montevideo.
 British Airways fly to Buenos Aires and Sao Paolo direct.
 It is also possible fly with Iberia via Madrid or one of the US airlines via North America.
 Rates vary with the season and airline but expect to pay between £750 and £1200 per person for an economy return.
 Please contact us if you would like further information on flights.